-Philosophia Munich is a student-run philosophy society.
-It aims to foster discussions and awareness of core philosophical themes at the Technische Universität (TUM) and the Ludwig-Maximilians-Universität (LMU).
-The themes include ethics, epistemology, language, free will and consciousness.
+Philosophia Munich is an interdisciplinary, student-run philosophy society, officially accredited at Technische Universität (TUM) and Ludwig-Maximilians-Universität (LMU) München .
+It aims to foster discussions and awareness of core philosophical themes in Munich and is also open to non-students.
+The themes include ethics, epistemology, language, free will, and social & political philosophy among others.
 A common feature of the topics is their timeless nature; debates on some of these date back centuries.

-We have chosen English as the language of discourse.
-Parties who are interested in the society but would prefer German should email us; depending on the demand, we may arrange a parallel reading group in German.
-Knowledge of academic philosophy is a plus, but by no means a pre-requisite to becoming a member.
+We chose English as the language of discourse.
+Depending on the demand, we may arrange a German discussion group on site.
+Knowledge of academic philosophy is a plus but by no means a pre-requisite to becoming a member - everyone is welcome.

-We are always open to new members; if you wish to join us or just attend a meeting to see what a typical discussion looks like, please send us an email at email@example.com, or contact one of the founders directly.
-You can also find us on Twitter and Instagram.
+We are always open to new members - no matter if you are student or not; if you wish to join us or just attend a meeting to see what a typical discussion looks like, please fill out the form by clicking the button below.
+If you have any questions, send us an email: email@example.com.
+You can also find us on Instagram.